 The Governors and staff of St. Stephen’s Junior School take seriously our responsibility to promote the welfare and safeguard all the children and young people entrusted to our care.

-Here is our Child Protection Policy 2015
+Here is our Safeguarding Policy 2016

 As part of the ethos of the school we are committed to:

 - Maintaining children’s welfare as our paramount concern

 - Providing an environment in which children and young people feel safe, secure, valued and respected